opatiny/id-card-analysis/README.md

 - Detect where the Machine Readable Zone (MRZ) is.
 - Detect where the picture is.

+## State of the art

 ## Observations based on the given scans

+The scans come from the following repository: [https://github.com/lpatiny/id-images](https://github.com/lpatiny/id-images)

 ### Pictures

 - Not all of them are square! -> AGO
 - Some are black and white -> ALB
 - Things can overlay the picture: text, symbols, etc
+- The picture seems to always be on the left part of the card

+### MRZ

+- The MRZ in in the bottom half of the card.
+- It seems to always contain `<`

 ## Existing MatLab toolboxes

 - Image Processing Toolbox: [https://www.mathworks.com/products/image.html](https://www.mathworks.com/products/image.html)
-  - image anylysis functions
+  - image analysis functions
 - Computer vision toolbox
-  - loading a set of images:
+  - loading a set of images

 ## Useful links